miridius/serverless-telegram/README.md

 An optional second argument can be passed to change the [long poll timeout](https://core.telegram.org/bots/api#getupdates)

-## Using with other cloud providers (AWS, GCP, etc)
+## Using with other cloud providers (GCP)

-`createAzureTelegramWebhook` is internally made of two parts: `wrapTelegram` and `wrapAzure`.
+`createAzureTelegramWebhook` and `createAwsTelegramWebhook` are internally made of two parts: `wrapTelegram` and `wrapAzure`/`wrapAws`.
 To use this library for other platforms besides Azure, you can use `wrapTelegram` directly and write your own http wrapper. `wrapTelegram` takes the same arguments as `createAzureTelegramWebhook`, and will return a function that takes the JSON-parsed webhook body (i.e. a telegram update object) and returns the desired response body as a JS object (not stringified).

-Built in support for AWS Lambda is planned for version 0.6

 # Developing serverless-telegram (via [TSDX](https://github.com/formium/tsdx))